Snowflake-Labs/sfquickstarts/site/sfguides/src/build-a-native-app-with-spcs/build-a-native-app-with-spcs.md

 ```

 <!-- ------------------------ -->
-## Native Consumer Provider Setup
+## Consumer Privilege Setup
 Duration: 5
 ### Overview
-To simulate the Native App Consumer experience we will create a role called 'nac' and grant it the necessary privileges required to create Applications as well as set up a database to house the data we'll be querying with our Native App.
+To simulate the app consumer experience we will create a role called 'nac' and grant it the necessary privileges required to create Applications as well as set up a database to house the data we'll be querying with our Snowflake Native App.

 ### Step 4.1 - Create NAC role and Grant Privileges
 ```sql